Carlos Dotor

-Carlos Dotor González (born 15 March 2001) is a Spanish professional footballer who plays as a midfielder for Málaga CF, on loan from RC Celta de Vigo.
+Carlos Dotor González (born 15 March 2001) is a Spanish professional footballer who plays as a midfielder for Málaga CF on loan from RC Celta de Vigo.

 Career

 Real Madrid

 Dotor started his career with the academy of Spanish side Rayo Majadahonda before joining La Fábrica at Real Madrid in 2015.

 Celta

 On 20 July 2023, La Liga side RC Celta de Vigo announced the signing of Dotor on a five-year contract.
 He made his professional – and top tier – debut on 19 August, playing the last six minutes of a 1–1 away draw against Real Sociedad.

 Loans in Segunda División

 On 21 July 2024, Dotor was loaned to Real Oviedo in Segunda División for the season.
 On 25 January 2025, he moved on a new loan to Sporting de Gijón, also in the second division.

 On 8 July 2025, Dotor joined Málaga CF also in the second division, also on a one-year loan deal.
+On 21 July of the following year, after helping the side to achieve promotion to the top tier, his loan was extended for a further season.